-Colorado Retina Associates is a thirteen physician, owned and led, sub-specialty eye care practice providing medical and surgical care of vitreoretinal eye disease.
-Colorado Retina provides comprehensive retinal treatment for age-related macular degeneration (AMD), diabetic retinopathy, retinal vascular disease, retinal detachments, ocular tumors, uveitis/inflammatory eye disease, inherited retinal degenerations and numerous other vitreoretinal conditions.
+Colorado Retina Associates is a thirteen physician and one optometrist, sub-specialty eye care practice providing medical and surgical care of vitreoretinal disease.
+Colorado Retina provides comprehensive retinal treatment for age-related macular degeneration (AMD), diabetic retinopathy, retinal vascular disease, retinal detachments, ocular tumors, uveitis/inflammatory eye disease, inherited retinal degenerations and numerous other retina conditions.

 Uveitis refers to a group of inflammatory and infectious diseases in and around the eye, including iritis, pars planitis, scleritis, birdshot chorioretinopathy and retinal vasculitis.
 Patients often have systemic autoimmune conditions that are associated with their uveitis.